elastic/search-ui/packages/react-search-ui/README.md

 <a id="customizebehavior"></a>

-## Customizing Component behavior - mapContextToProps and mapViewProps
+### Customizing Component behavior - mapContextToProps and mapViewProps

 All Components support two hooks for customizing their behavior.

-- mapContextToProps - Lets you override the [State](#state) and [Actions](#actions) (i.e., context) before they are passed to your Component as props.
+- `mapContextToProps` - Lets you override the [Context](#context) before it is passed to your Component as props.
-- mapViewProps - Lets you overrides the props before they are passed to the view.
+- `mapViewProps` - Lets you overrides view props before they are passed to the view.

 (If you are familiar with [Redux](https://redux.js.org/), these follow the same pattern as `mapStateToProps`)